GoogleCloudPlatform/cloud-code-samples/java/java-guestbook/README.md

 #### Run the app on minikube
-1. Select 'Develop on Kubernetes' from the configuration dropdown and click the run icon.
+1. Select **Develop on Kubernetes** from the configuration dropdown and click the run icon.
 Cloud Code runs your app in a local [minikube](ttps://minikube.sigs.k8s.io/docs/start/) cluster.
 ![image](./img/edit-configurations.png)